Anomalous cancellation

 An anomalous cancellation or accidental cancellation is a particular kind of arithmetic procedural error that gives a numerically correct answer.
 An attempt is made to reduce a fraction by cancelling individual digits in the numerator and denominator.
 This is not a legitimate operation, and does not in general give a correct answer, but in some rare cases the result is numerically the same as if a correct procedure had been applied.
 The trivial cases of cancelling trailing zeros or where all of the digits are equal are ignored.

-Examples of anomalous cancellations which still produce the correct result include (these and their inverses are all the cases in base 10 with the fraction different from 1 and with two digits):
+Examples of anomalous cancellations which still produce the correct result include: